LGBTQ

 The age of consent is sixteen for everyone.

-Any sexual contact risks transmitting or catching a Sexually Transmitted Infections (STIs).
-Find out more about Sexual Health, or visit Sexual Health and Contraception Oxfordshire for advice, support and clinic information.
+Find out more: about Sexual Health, or visit Sexual Health and Contraception Oxfordshire for advice, support and clinic information.

 Respect and Relationships